Today, there are a wide variety of roofing materials. When discussing residential roofing, we often hear about asphalt

 Even your basic 3-tab shingle is wind resistant, up to 60 mph.
 When you get into the architectural/dimensional shingles, those are often resistant to winds in excess of 110 mph.

 Our research shows asphalt shingles ranked among the highest at releasing trapped heat once warmed by the sun.
 This is known as thermal emittance.

 Asphalt shingles are among the worst at reflecting heat from the sun.
 In fact, most asphalt shingles barely meet the minimum Energy Star Rated rating of .25 and .15 after 3 years.

 In our area, asphalt shingles are not recyclable.

 Who should use asphalt shingles?

 Any building with a steep-slope (or non-low-slope) roof.
-Most homes and other residential buildings, and small offices have asphalt shingles, primarily because they are affordable, easy to install, and you can color-coordinate the shingles to match the house.
+Most homes and other residential buildings, and small offices have asphalt shingles, primarily because they are affordable, easy to install, and you can color-coordinate the shingles to match the house color.